CaptainDilawar/AI-Powered-Automated-Email-Marketing-Tool-Local-Run/README.md

 # 🤖 AI-Powered Automated Email Marketing Tool
+If you face any difficulty in setting up this project.
+Email dilawarakram13@gmail.com or Whatsapp +923016728444

 This project is a full-stack, multi-user platform for running personalized cold email campaigns using AI.
 It features lead scraping, AI-generated emails, automated sending, open/reply tracking, and advanced analytics—all managed through a modern Streamlit dashboard.